Newton-Meters/Newton-Meters.github.io/code.md

 We write code.

-Which is faster for us and gives us more controll over your design, but you'll need a developer to make changes.
+Which is faster for us and gives us more control over your design, but you'll need a developer to make changes.

 If you will need a non-developer to maintain your website, you might prefer using popular website builders like
 * Wordpress